 Yes, gynecological visits at the Health Center may be for routine care or for problems.
 Students are seen for annual visits, problems with menstrual cycles, yeast infections, sexually transmitted infections, contraceptive needs and other concerns.
 Please call 781-836-3677 to schedule an appointment.

-Yes, call or come by for an appointment.
+Yes, call for an appointment.
 You will have to tell the receptionist (confidential) the reason for your visit so you can be scheduled with an available provider to meet your health needs.
 We prescribe contraception.
 Emergency contraception is also available.
-We provide counseling, testing, and treatment for STIs.
-See our Reproductive and Sexual health services webpage for more info.
+We provide counseling, testing and treatment for STIs.
+See our Sexual Health and Reproductive services webpage for more info.

 The Health Center is not licensed as a pharmacy or dispensary.
 We do not accept samples from drug companies.
 We do provide students with prescriptions that they can fill at a local pharmacy.
 Students can also have their prescriptions delivered to the health center for convenient pick up.

 Yes.
 Many vaccinations are available at the Health Center.
 We assist students with completing the vaccination series that are required for matriculation.
-We also offer vaccines for reproductive health and travel such as Gardasil (protects against HPV) and Hepatitis A vaccinations.
+We also offer vaccines for reproductive health and travel, such as Hepatitis A vaccinations.
 Flu vaccines are available annually.
 Vaccinations will be billed to your insurance.